-For employers other than political subdivisions, such as state and local governments, and public schools and universities, the State of Hawaii requires that benefits for employees living and working in Hawaii (regardless of where the Group is located) be administered according to Hawaii law.
-If the Group is not a governmental employer as described in this paragraph, employees who reside and perform any employment services for the Group in Hawaii are not eligible for coverage.
-When an employee moves to Hawaii and begins performing employment services for the Group there, he or she will no longer be eligible for coverage.
+For employers other than political subdivisions, such as state and local governments, and public schools and universities, the State of Hawaii requires that benefits for employees living and working in Hawaii (regardless of where the Association Employer is located) be administered according to Hawaii law.
+If the Association Employer is not a governmental employer as described in this paragraph, employees who reside and perform any employment services for the Association Employer in Hawaii are not eligible for coverage.
+When an employee moves to Hawaii and begins performing employment services for the Association Employer there, they will no longer be eligible for coverage.